-There has been an increase in prescription rates of the medications pertinent to the medication algorithm, which is seen in the figure below.
-Almost 90% of patients with hypertension have been prescribed an oral anti-hypertensive.
-Of the patient population with diabetes, 60.5% have been prescribed both a statin and an ACE or ARB, and this improvement over time is statistically significant.
+There has been a statistically significant increase in prescription rates of the medications pertinent to the medication algorithm, which is seen in the figure below.
+Almost 90% of patients with hypertension have been prescribed an oral antihypertensive.
+Of the patient population with diabetes, just over 60% have been prescribed both a statin and an ACE or ARB.
 There are many reasons why individual patients would or would not be on these medications compared to other available medications, so there are no benchmarks for these measures.
+See figure on page 6 for the trends over time.

 There has been a statistically significant increase at initiative level of BMI screening and follow-up when needed.
-Eight grantees are meeting the UDS average (62.46%) and seven have seen improvement over time.
-Two grantees have made great strides - one going from 33% to 88%, another from 43% to 69%.
-On average, 63.1% of patients have had their BMI calculated and received follow-up if they were outside the normal range.
+Nine grantees are meeting the UDS average (62.46%) and seven have seen improvement over time.
+Two grantees have made great strides - for example, one started at 33% and is now at 85%.
+On average, 67.6% of patients have had their BMI calculated and received follow-up if they were outside the normal range.
 Compared to consortia and health centers, hospitals have lower rates for BMI screening and follow-up.
-In the figure below, the two grantees marked with \ are only reporting screening and not screening with follow-up.
+In the figure below, the two grantees marked with are only reporting screening.

 Depression screening and follow-up has statistically significantly increased over time at the initiative level.
-16 of 18 grantees have made improvements in this measure over the past two years, and 12 are meeting the UDS average of 60.34%.
-The initiative as a whole has an average of 63.8% of patients that have received depression screening and follow-up.
-In the figure below, the grantee marked with \ is only reporting screening.
+15 of 18 grantees have made improvements in this measure over the past two years, and 14 are meeting the UDS average of 60.34%.
+The initiative as a whole has an average of 66.0% of patients that have received depression screening and follow-up.
+In the figure below, the grantee marked with is only reporting screening.